department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/clothing-allowance.md

 Use our facility locator to find your nearest VA medical center. <br>
 [Find a VA medical center near you](/find-locations/).

-For more information, call us at <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. (<abbr title="eastern time">ET</abbr>).
+For more information, call us at <a href="tel:+1-800-827-1000">800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. <abbr title="eastern time">ET</abbr>.
 We collect applications throughout the year and hold them until the August 1 closing date.